urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

-  Compiled version of a module declaration that's defined in a file named module-info.java The name of module in the descriptor must be the same as name of its root folder module-info.java file cannot be empty
+  Compiled version of a module declaration that's defined in a file named module-info.java The name of module in the descriptor must be the same as name of its root folder module-info.java file cannot be empty module-info.java is compiled into module-info.class by the compiler

 Module definition vs Source module definition
   If the directory contains the source code, it is called source module definition